History of capoeira: Oral tradition

-Portuguese Angola, known as Portuguese West Africa was the main source of African slaves to Brazil.
+Portuguese Angola, known as Portuguese West Africa, was one of the principal sources of enslaved Africans transported to Brazil.

-As with other Afro-Brazilian traditions, oral communication is the basis of the transmission of knowledge in capoeira.
-According to the old capoeira mestres and the oral tradition within the community, capoeira originates from Angola.
-The very name of Capoeira de Angola (Angolan capoeira) emphasizes the origin of the discipline.
-The older names including jogo de Angola (Angolan game) or brincar de angola (playing angola), also emphasize the Angolan origin.
-The names of the major capoeira rhythms all relate to Angola (Angola, Benguela, and Sao Bento – the patron saint of Angola), and African references in the songs overwhelmingly refer to Angola.
-Both the capoeira drum and the musical bow with its style of play are clearly of Angolan provenance.
-In the 19th century, Pires de Almeida, João do Rio, Manuel Raimundo Querino all state that capoeira was brought from Angola to Rio ("from the lands of Congo").
-Mestre Pastinha, who learned capoeira from a teacher born in Angola, often said that the original art came from Angola: "Capoeira undoubtedly came to Brazil with the African slaves.
+As with other Afro-Brazilian traditions, oral communication formed the basis for the transmission of knowledge in capoeira.
+According to the old capoeira mestres and the oral tradition within the community, capoeira originated in Angola.
+This tradition has been widely documented by masters and scholars, although its historical interpretation remains debated.
+While many researchers regard it as evidence supporting an Angolan origin, others argue that capoeira took shape primarily in Brazil through the interaction of multiple African traditions brought by enslaved Africans from different regions of the continent.

+The very name Capoeira de Angola (Angolan capoeira), together with older names such as jogo de Angola (Angolan game) and brincar de angola (playing angola), reflects this oral tradition.
+Several traditional capoeira rhythms refer to Angola, including Angola, Benguela and São Bento (the patron saint of Angola), while African references in capoeira songs frequently mention Angola.
+The capoeira drum and the musical bow, together with its style of performance, have also been identified by scholars as having Angolan provenance.

+In the 19th century, Pires de Almeida, João do Rio and Manuel Raimundo Querino all stated that capoeira was brought from Angola to Rio ("from the lands of Congo").
+Mestre Pastinha, who learned capoeira from a teacher born in Angola, often stated that the original art came from Angola: "Capoeira undoubtedly came to Brazil with the African slaves.
 It was a form of battle with unique characteristics that have been preserved to this day."

 Contemporary research, interpretation, and historical reconstruction

-N'golo player Angelino Tchimbundo demonstrates sweep on capoeira mestre Cobra Mansa, Angola, 2011.
+N'golo player Angelino Tchimbundo demonstrates a sweep on capoeira mestre Cobra Mansa, Angola, 2011.

-It is now well documented that many core capoeira techniques, such as rasteira, rabo de arraia, chapa de frente, chapa de costas, meia lua de frente, scorpion kick, cartwheel kick, and many others, were developed within the African martial art engolo.
+Several researchers have identified close similarities between many core capoeira techniques and those found in the African martial art engolo, including rasteira, rabo de arraia, chapa de frente, chapa de costas, meia lua de frente, scorpion kick, cartwheel kick, and others.

-In the mid-20th century, the painter Neves e Sousa brought detailed drawings of the n'golo from Angola to Brazil, showing that there is an art similar to capoeira in Angola.
-Ever since, many studies have supported the oral tradition, identifying engolo as an ancestral art and locating the Cunene region as its birthplace.
-No known martial art in the world shares a more common technical base of kicks with capoeira than engolo.
+In the mid-20th century, the painter Neves e Sousa brought detailed drawings of n'golo from Angola to Brazil, documenting a martial art with notable similarities to capoeira.
+His work renewed scholarly interest in the relationship between engolo and capoeira.
+Since then, several studies have supported the oral tradition by identifying engolo as one of the principal African martial traditions associated with capoeira and locating the Cunene region as the area where engolo was documented.

+According to T. J. Desch-Obi, no documented martial art shares a closer technical repertoire of kicking techniques with capoeira than engolo.